sungnga/react-revents/README.md

   - In the profileReducer function:
     - Add a new case in the switch statement for LISTEN_TO_USER_PHOTOS action type
       - This action returns as an object, the existing state and the photos property of payload
-      - When this action is dispatched, photos property in the store will contain an array of photos from Firestore photos collection
+      - When this action is dispatched, photos property in the profileReducer redux store will contain an array of photos from Firestore photos collection
     ```javascript
     case LISTEN_TO_USER_PHOTOS:
       return {